For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 Does FIRE award grants?

 It does.
-All Virtual Newsrooms come with grants to cover time or reporting expenses on a proposed story.
-To be eligible for a Virtual Newsroom, you must first be selected for a FIRE Consultancy.
+Unless arranged otherwise, FIRE grants are unrestricted stipends: They cover time or reporting expenses on a proposed story, as you see fit.
+To be eligible for a grant, you must first be selected for a FIRE Consultancy.

 How many grants do you give out, and how big?

-FIRE awards grants of up to $12,500, most falling in the range of $5,000 to $10,000.
-This support helps freelance reporters complete investigations for publication or broadcast.
-FIRE also offers two smaller stipends: "Proposal Grants" to develop an initial story pitch for commission or funding; and "Indemnification Grants" to subsidize the reporter's time to find a publisher or broadcaster that accepts full story liability.
-More here
+In addition to $25,000 pilot Greenlight Grants (see below), FIRE awards standard Virtual Newsroom grants of up to $12,500 (most have fallen in the range of $5,000 to $10,000).
+FIRE also offers two smaller stipends: "Proposal Grants" to develop an initial story pitch for commission or funding; and "Green Outlet Grants" to subsidize the reporter's time to find a publisher or broadcaster that accepts full story liability.
+More here.

 Do I have to apply for a specific type of grant or amount?